 Chief Financial Officer

-Astley is active throughout Houston, giving his time to Houston Food Bank, United Way and supporting STEM education.
-He serves on the Executive Board of Directors and is also Chairman of the Audit Committee for the Houston Grand Opera.
-He serves as Chairman of the Center of Houston’s Future and is a Board Member of the Houston Airport System Development Corporation.
+Astley is active throughout Houston, giving his time to Houston Food Bank, United Way, and supporting STEM (Science, Technology, Engineering and Mathematics) education.
+He serves on the Executive Board of Directors, and is also Chairman of the Audit Committee, for the Houston Grand Opera.
+He served as Chairman of the Board for the Center of Houston’s Future 2019-2021 and a Member of the Board of Directors of the Greater Houston Partnership and Houston Airport System Development Corporation.
 Astley’s experience is built on years of technical education with the Association of Accounting Technicians.

-Humberto (Bert) Molina serves as General Counsel for Marine Well Containment Company (MWCC).
-With 30 years of legal experience working for an international law firm and major oil and gas companies, Bert supports MWCC executives by providing legal advice, risk analysis and guidance on regulatory and compliance matters.
+Humberto (Bert) Molina serves as general counsel to Marine Well Containment Company (MWCC).
+With more than 30 years of legal experience working for an international law firm and major oil & gas companies, Bert supports MWCC executives by providing legal advice, risk analysis and guidance on regulatory and compliance matters.
 As a senior member of the MWCC Emergency Response Organization, he maintains a role in assuring compliance and management of all legal issues during incident activation and response.

-As a secondee from BP America’s Gulf of Mexico legal team, Bert is an accomplished leader with experience in environmental and regulatory legal risk and compliance.
-He has served as a commercial attorney in both downstream and upstream since joining BP in 2010.
-He held a leading role in assuring BP compliance in managing legal issues surrounding the Plea Agreement, Plea Implementation Plan and Environmental Protection Agency’s Debarment Agreement, which arose following the Deepwater Horizon incident.
+Bert is an accomplished leader with experience in environmental and regulatory legal risk and compliance.
+He has served as a commercial attorney in support of upstream and downstream.
+He held a leading role in assuring BP compliance in managing legal issues surrounding the Plea Agreement, Plea Implementation Plan, and Environmental Protection Agency’s Debarment Agreement, which arose following the Deepwater Horizon incident.
 In addition, he led internal counsel for interactions and negotiations with the Department of Justice (DOJ) and the Bureau of Safety and Environmental Enforcement (BSEE) on probation and plea issues.

 Health, Safety, and Environmental Officer

-As Health, Safety and Environmental Officer, Christopher is responsible for strategic direction on health, safety, security, environmental (HSSE) and emergency response management systems.
-In addition to his daily responsibilities, Christopher serves as the liaison between Incident Command and MWCC’s Response Leadership Team in the event MWCC is activated to respond to a well control event.
+As Health Safety and Environmental Officer, Kolin is responsible for strategic direction on health, safety, security, environmental (HSSE) and emergency response management systems.
+In addition to his daily responsibilities, Kolin serves as the liaison between Incident Command and MWCC’s Response Leadership Team in the event MWCC is activated to respond to a well control event.